displaylink-rpm/displaylink-rpm/README.md

 make github-release
 ```

-Of course this `devel` branch will also include some experimental and less
+Of course this `main` branch will also include some experimental and less
 tested changes that may break things in other unexpected ways.
 So you should
 prefer the mainline build if it works, but if it breaks, you have the option of
-making a `devel` build.
+making a `main` build.

 If you are using Fedora Rawhide, you can create a build which will automatically
-download from the `devel` branch and build by running:
+download from the `main` branch and build by running:

 ``` bash
 make rawhide
 ```

-> In the past, code in the `devel` branch would be tagged and that version is what
+> In the past, code in the `main` branch would be tagged and that version is what
 > would be included in the Displaylink driver package.
 >
 > Recently, we are seeing newer changes appear in the Displaylink driver package